grpc/proposal/L46-core-tls-credential-API.md

 class CertificateProviderInterface {
  public:
   virtual ~CertificateProviderInterface() = default;

+  // Must be called after the constructor.
+  // Does important internal setup steps. void Start();

+  // The case of a SPIFFE trust bundle still falls into RootCertificates, it's
+  // just another way of representing root information enum CredentialType {
+    RootCertificates,
+    IdentityChainAndPrivateKey
+  }

+protected:
   // Provider implementations MUST provide a LoadAndSetCredentialsCallback that
   // will be called by the internal stack.
 This will be invoked when a new
   // certificate name is starting to be used internally, or when a certificate